Butyrate-rich foods include fiber-rich sources like legumes, whole grains, fruits and vegetables, and more.

 Dairy Products

-A well-balanced diet comprising these fiber-rich components promotes a healthy gastrointestinal environment.
-However, not every individual can tolerate the amount of fiber needed to produce the required quantity of butyrate for optimal gut function.
-Therefore, a butyrate supplement can be an easy, effective way to fill any nutritional gaps and increase butyric acid levels.*
+A well-balanced diet comprising the fiber-rich components above promotes a healthy gastrointestinal environment.
+However, not everyone can obtain or tolerate the amount of fiber needed to produce the required quantity of butyrate for optimal gut function.

 Butyrate Supplementation Promotes Gut Health*

-1 Tan J, McKenzie C, Potamitis M, et al. Adv Immunol.
-2014;121:91-119. doi: 10.1016/B978-0-12-800100-4.00003-9.
+1 Tan J, McKenzie C, Potamitis M, et al. Adv Immunol 2014;121:91-119. doi: 10.1016/B978-0-12-800100-4.00003-9.
 PMID: 24388214.

 Al Czap, Founder | Tesseract